 Of course, sometimes, the dreaded event occurs.
 Like when big spills that cause stains suddenly turn your countertop into a hot mess.

 Again, if you have the cleaning products you need, this will not be much of a bother.
-Just spray the products and let them sit for a few minutes.
-Then, wipe with a wet cloth to remove.
+Just spray the product, like goo gone, and let it sit for a few minutes.
+Then, wipe with a wet, soft cloth to remove.

 But in times of emergency with no one to turn to, there is no better way to deal with the immediate threat than to do it the DIY way: using different home products.

 One great alternative is rubbing alcohol.
 This is great for inky stains.
 After wiping the stain off with rubbing alcohol, make sure to follow up with warm water.

 Another alternative is glass cleaners.
 While there are products for countertops, like Windex quartz countertops, you might not have them in stock.
 But, you most likely have a glass cleaner.
 This is still effective when used on countertops.

 A word of caution though: not all quartz countertops are advisable to use surface cleaner on.
 Make sure to read the instructions carefully.

 Looking for a quartz countertop to update your kitchen?
 Check our Bianco Pepper project to get inspiration for your remodel.

 Cleaning quartz countertops does not just mean getting rid of immediate dirt.
 It is part of the entire process of maintaining the durability of your quartz countertop.
 Always remember that no matter how expensive your countertop is, without proper maintenance, it is bound to break down earlier.

 Nothing good ever comes from too much exposure to heat.
 The same goes for your countertop.
 Buy products that raise your pots and pans from the surface of your countertop.
 This way, you will not constantly put your pans atop your precious quartz.